Dynamics 365 Business Central Trials and Subscriptions

 Business Central online uses Microsoft 365.
 If your company uses a different type of email setup, the reselling partner can help you decided how to migrate, or if you should use Business Central on-premises.

 You can also contact the Business Central Sales team.

 Getting Started with Sandboxes

-Right now, all customers can use a sandbox.
+Right now, all customers can use a sandbox, including organizations who have signed up for a trial.
 For more information about how to get started with a sandbox, see Creating a Sandbox Environment.

 Sandboxes created this way contain demonstration data for the fictitious CRONUS company.
 No data is copied or otherwise transferred from the production environment.

 The administrator of your Business Central and your reselling partner can create additional environments in the administration center.
 For more information, see The Business Central Administration Center.

 Choosing Your Dynamics 365 Business Central Development Sandbox Environment

 Extending trials (as an administrator)

 Get Started as a Reseller of Business Central Online